vlofish/counter-updater/README.md

   - Have node installed
   - Create a DB in firebase using the schema located in /src/js/firebase-db-example.json
-  - Add your firebase api key into the file constants.js
+  - Add your firebase api key into the main.js

 ### How to run